Black hole in the Dekel-Zhao dark matter profile: Shadow and deflection angle of the DZ Black hole

-The relevant unstable extremum point $r_{\rm ph}$ described above leads to a circular orbit for photons and the value of the corresponding impact parameter, called as the critical impact parameter $b_{\rm cr}$, then gives us the boundary of a black hole shadow.
-The black hole shadow as
+The relevant unstable extremum point $r_{\rm ph}$ described above leads to a circular orbit for photons and the value of the corresponding impact parameter, called the critical impact parameter $b_{\rm cr}$, then gives us the boundary of a black hole shadow.
+The black hole shadow for the observer at infinity, leads to the critical impact parameter $r_{\rm sh} = b_{\rm cr}$.
+The critical impact parameter $b_{\rm cr}$ can be obtained